Binary branching processes with Moran type interactions: Applications

 \end{thm*}

 This theorem therefore provides a way to build Monte Carlo simulations to estimate the eigenvalue $\lambda_*$ and the eigenfunctions $\varphi$ and $\tilde\varphi$ via the NRW.
 We refer the reader to \cite{cox2020monte} for further details.
 However, although simulating a single weighted path has advantages over simulating an entire tree of neutrons, the transience of this process means that many of the particles exit the domain relatively quickly and therefore, a large number of simulations are required in order to obtain information about the system.
 This also leads to problems with the variance of the estimators.
 In order to deal with this problem, the notion of `$h$-transform' was developed in \cite{cox2020monte}, where one biases the NRW to prevent it from exiting the domain.
+This idea is similar to that presented in~\cite{Rousset2006}, where the author use $h$-transforms to build Monte-Carlo approximations.
+Therein, the main result requires that the resulting $h$-transformed process has bounded killing rate.
+In our case, although this can be theoretically obtained, the natural candidates for function $h$ result in a process with unbounded killing rate.
+We show below that the associated BBMMI is non-explosive, which ensures that Theorem~\ref{thm:main} applies.

 More precisely, let $h$ be a bounded positive function on $D \times V$ such that $h = 0$ on $\partial D$ and define the following change of measure,

 where

 $(T_i)_{i \ge 0}$ are the scatter times of the NRW with $T_0 = 0$, and $N_t = \sup\{i : T_i \le t\}$.